Best holiday rental deals in the Scottish Borders

 The price graph will give you the nightly price average for the upcoming months.
 The most expensive dates to travel to Scottish Borders are in July (20/07 - 27/07).
 The cheapest week is in November (02/11 - 09/11).
 Prices fall to an average of £64 per night.

 Holiday Home Availability Information in the Scottish Borders

 Find out the percentage of available rentals & cottages in the Scottish Borders with the graph above.
 So far, the week with the least available rentals in the Scottish Borders is in December (22/12 - 29/12).
-More accommodations are available in a week of December (01/12 - 08/12) as the booking rate is only 21%.
+More properties are available during one week of October (05/10 - 12/10), when the booking rate is only 18%.

 Above are the weather conditions for Scottish Borders.
-July is the warmest month in the Scottish Borders with average maximum temperatures of 19°.
-No heat wave is expected in February, where minimum average temperatures usally hit a 1° low.
-The rainiest month is July while the driest month is September.
+July is the warmest month in the Scottish Borders, with average daily maximum temperatures of 19°.
+No heat wave is expected in February, when minimum average temperatures usally hit a 1° low.
+The rainiest month is July, while the driest month is September.

 Experience the mystery of the Scottish Borders with a holiday cottage

 No more than an hour from Edinburgh, the Scottish Borders combine the rugged landscape of Scotland with the area's most turbulent history and resplendent cultural treasures.
 The whole family will be enchanted by its sacred ruins, castles, dense forests, and gardens overflowing with exotic flowers.